hurstmichelle/QuadLabSite/content/authors/amritpal-singh/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: A postdoc interested in abstract cogniton between and within cultures
+bio: A postdoc interested in abstract cognition between and within cultures.

 interests:
   - Abstract, relational cognition and perception